 - TD ±: Differential in touchdowns in all games, or in common games where indicated

-- * The tiebreaking procedures put in place before the 1970 AFL-NFL merger included a step (to go into effect in 1971) that would eliminate the team that was most recently in the postseason.
+- * The tiebreaking procedures put in place before the 1970 AFL-NFL merger included a step that would eliminate the team that was most recently in the postseason.
+However, the procedure specifically stated this step was not in force for the 1970 season.
 Before the 1971 season, the tiebreakers were revised, so this provision was never officially in place.

 - >Yrs DIV Title: prior to the merger, if the head-to-head point differential was 0, the division champion would be the team that went the longest without a division title.